wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 The puzzle captures synchronization challenges that arise whenever multiple processes must coordinate.
 Rather than just solving it, I wanted to validate the solution’s correctness using a model checker.
 To do this, I use SPIN and Promela, SPIN’s specification language.

 A natural question is why use a model checker instead of simply writing the solution in Python or Go.
 The difference is coverage.
 A model checker explores all possible interleavings of concurrent execution, not just the ones exercised by tests or experiments.
 A program can appear correct in many runs and still fail under an untested schedule; a model checker either proves correctness for all executions or produces a concrete counterexample.
+Once we have such a model, we can then translate it into a conventional programming language with much greater confidence.

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-12-23-how-to-help-santa-concurrently/first.png" alt="Santa claus puzzle" />